pretix/pretix-docs/docs/tutorial/products.md

 ![Page titled 'Modify product: Sticker', the 'Variations' tab is open, showing settings for the 'Standard' variant: Variation (name), default and original price, description.](../assets/screens/products/products.png "Product variations screenshot")

 After having created all the admission products we need, we will now create a sticker product with multiple variants: purple, black, and glitter.
-For that, we will navigate to [Event] → "Products" → "Products" and click the :btn:+ Create a new product: button.
+For that, we will navigate to :navpath:Event → Products → Products: and click the :btn:+ Create a new product: button.
 We will name the product "Sticker", set it to "non-admission product" and put it in the "Extras" category.
 Under "product variations", we will select "product with multiple variations".
 We will set the default price to €5.00.
 Then, we will click :btn:Save and continue with more settings:.

-Next, we will click on the "Variations" tab.
+Next, we will click on the :btn:Variations: tab.
 There should be one variant called "Standard" here.
 We will click the name to expand the settings for that variant and change the name to "Purple".
 It is not necessary to change any other settings here.